 The ESOL Podcast is space for ESOL students’ voices to be heard – sharing stories, discussing issues of the day, raising the concerns of the ESOL Community.
 ESOL stands for English for Speakers of Other languages.
 UK Migrants participate in ESOL classes all over the country.
-We invite all ESOL students to listen and contribute to The ESOL Podcast.

 The ESOL Podcast began as a collaboration between English For Action and Amy Jowett.
 We started producing episodes in May 2020, in response to the Coronavirus pandemic, when ESOL classes moved online and the ESOL community embraced digital resources in a new way.
-Series 3 ended in June 2023 and we hope to start series 4 in academic year 2023-2024.
-Over the past 3 years we have had episodes from all over the UK.
+We produced 3 series between May 2020 and June 2023, featuring the voices of ESOL students and teachers from all over the UK.
+There are 54 episodes available here and on Spotify and they demonstrate the value of having a space for people learning ESOL to speak on a broad range of subjects that matter to them.

 There is also a worksheet that can be used with any episode available here.